-With the recent release of IT Chapter 2, which graced our cinema screens last month, we decided to take a look at the memorable moments from both films, and explore what it is that makes these scenes so particularly impossible to forget.
+We decided to take a look at the memorable moments from both IT films, and explore what it is that makes these scenes so particularly impossible to forget.

-Please Note: The following article does contain spoilers for Chapter 2, for those who haven’t yet witnessed the final part in the story.
+Please Note: The following article does contain spoilers for both movies.

 1. Georgie Meets Pennywise (IT: Chapter 1, 2017)